-Doing this allows users from the identity provider plan to authenticate into the relying party plan through OIDC.
+A Plan-to-Plan OIDC integration enables users from the identity provider plan to authenticate into the relying party plan through OIDC.

-- Your IDP must be visible to your Org.
+- Your IDP must be visible to your org.

-- You must add the IDP as a service instance in a Space so you can access the app developer dashboard.
+- You must add the IDP as a service instance in a space so you can access the app developer dashboard.

 - Navigate to Apps Manager.

-- Select the Space.
+- Select the space.

 - Click into the Service tab.